Research

 Deaf people often feel invisible and voiceless in a hearing world.
 The eyes and brain get tired, affecting participation in education and discussion.
 Design for deaf accessibility requires awareness of the deaf experience to develop ways to improve universal accessibility.

-This stems from the necessity for students to simultaneously process information from the professor, slides, interpreter, and CART system, which are physically separated.
-This multitasking demands excessive cognitive effort, potentially hindering their understanding and leading to a reevaluation of accessibility support strategies to truly benefit deaf learners.
+Students must simultaneously process information from several sources - the professor, slides, interpreter, and CART system, which are physically separated in space.
+This multitasking demands excessive cognitive effort, hindering understanding and highlighting the need to reevaluate accessibility strategies for improved learning outcomes.

 Choosing a good place for the professor, and interpreter in relation to the slides and where the deaf person is sitting allows for the best visual vantage point.